Power outages reported after Storm Claudia hits Ireland’s south-east

 Fallen trees have blocked roads in parts of the country and social media videos appear to show sea foam being dramatically whipped onto shore at Loughshinny, Dublin and Bray, Co Wicklow.

-The ESB said less than 5,000 homes, farms and businesses were without power as of 9am and that crews had been responding to outages since Friday.
+The ESB said fewer than 2,000 homes, farms and businesses were without power as of 1.45pm and that crews had been responding to outages since Friday.

 A spokesman said the storm brought a “modest impact” to electricity infrastructure in line with previous such wind warnings.